 ARTICLE 14. - SEVERANCE PAY

-14.1 Employees are expected to give a minimum of two (2) weeks written notification when terminating employment with the District.
-Except for disciplinary cause, when a full-time employee is terminated by action of the District, the employee shall be notified in writing two (2) weeks prior to the effective separation date.
-In the event the District does not give such notification, the employee shall be entitled to severance pay in accordance with the formula set forth below:
+14.1 Except for disciplinary cause or release from probation, when a full-time employee is terminated by action of OC San, the employee shall be notified in writing two (2) weeks prior to the effective separation date.
+In the event OC San does not give such notification, the employee shall be entitled to severance pay in accordance with the formula set forth below:

 Full-time, regular employees shall be entitled to eight (8) hours pay for each full calendar month of continuous employment not to exceed one hundred sixty (160) hours pay.